a-musing-moose/docker_book/production.rst

 As with running Docker_ containers locally, defining services by hand each time can be repeatitive and error prone.
-As you have seen, when working locally you can created a ``docker-compose.yml`` to allow you to spin up and configure multiple containers locally.
+As you have seen, when working locally you can create a ``docker-compose.yml`` file to allow you to spin up and configure multiple containers locally.
 That same file can be use to deploy and configure a series of services.
 Again, all the tools you need for this are already installed as part of Docker_ itelf.